LEWACThe Gateway to Lasting Education for Women, Adults, and Children

 - Breast cancer

-- To utilize all available resources to provide health education and outreach to underserved populations in Western New York.
+- To utilize all available resources to provide health education and outreach to diverse, underserved populations

 - To advocate for disease prevention and management.

-- To increase access to health and human services for the African American, Hispanic, and other underserved communities of Buffalo and Western New York.
+- To increase access to health and human services for the African American, Hispanic, and other underserved communities.

 To date over 6,000 youth and adults have been screened each receiving a “dental goodie bag” containing, toothpaste, toothbrush, dental floss, and dental education materials.
 The goal is to have a positive impact on the oral health 2019 YRBS data on those children entering middle school and beyond (6-12).

-Community partners are: Complete Health Dentistry of WNY – James Lesinski, DDS; Buffalo Public Schools; Say Yes – Strong Community Schools; University Pediatric Dentistry; Dr. Walter Holland; Blue Cross Blue Shield of WNY; ADM Management Group, Inc.; GBAUHN; and LEWAC Associates of WNY.
+Community partners include: Complete Health Dentistry of WNY – James Lesinski, DDS; Buffalo Public Schools; Say Yes – Strong Community Schools; University Pediatric Dentistry; University of Buffalo School of Dental Medicine; Dr. Walter Holland; Blue Cross Blue Shield of WNY; ADM Management Group, Inc.; GBAUHN; and Horizon Health Alliance.

 About Catherine J. Lewis